UnixJunkie/OMG/README.txt

 1. Introduction
 ----------------------------------------------------------------------------------
-You are currently reading the README file for theOMG Project.This project is hosted under http://sourceforge.net/p/openmg
+You are currently reading the README file for the OMG Project.
+This project is hosted under http://sourceforge.net/p/openmg

 OMG is an open-source tool for the generation of chemical structures, implemented